jbg-1/hovercar-42-web/README.md

 # hovercar-42-web

-This is the gamemaster apps for the cubes system utilizing MQTT communication to start, restart and configure the corresponding hovercube unity-app.
+This is the gamemaster app for the cubes system utilizing MQTT communication to start, restart and configure the corresponding hovercube unity-app.

 ## Getting started
 ### Corresponding cube App